Asterix and the Centurion

 To most in the empire, this was unheard of, but the future of both cities hanged in the balance.
 To some, the army looked like slaves were being marched to Rome.
 Asterix and Obelix walked alongside her.
 Vitalstatistix was at the head of the Gauls with Getafix was idling along in an ox cart, "So tell me about yourself, Lea," Asterix requested.

-"There isn't much to say, Asterix," Lea said looking at him and at the road ahead, "I was trained as a Gladiatrix, since I was a child I was forged in the sands of the arena, I voluntarily asked my father to have me trained, my skills were so great that I became Rome's only undefeated champion, thus Caesar asked me to use my skills in the army, and I enlisted,"
+"There isn't much to say, Asterix," Lea said looking at him and at the road ahead, "I was a Gladiatrix, since I was a child I was forged in the sands of the arena, I voluntarily asked my father to have me trained, my skills were so great that I became Rome's only undefeated champion, Caesar asked me to use my skills in the army, and I enlisted,"

 "It must have been hard for you, seeing that you are a woman and all," Asterix said intrigued by Lea's story.
 It is true; Lea had to go through a lot of hardships as she was Rome's only female soldier.
 Lea Regina proved one does not always need to be a man in order to have the right to lead soldiers into battle.